9 Nuisance Pond Weed and Algae Species to Look Out For

 Duckweed and Watermeal (Lemnoideae/Wolffia spp.)

 Duckweed is a floating aquatic plant found in still or slow-moving nutrient-rich waterbodies.
 When people talk about duckweed, they are commonly referring to one of five species: giant duckweed, common duckweed, landoltia duckweed, mosquito fern/Azolla, or watermeal.
-When left unmanaged, duckweed can rapidly reproduce, developing a thick mat on the surface of a lake or pond, which can lead to fish kills and endangerment to other wildlife.
+When left unmanaged, this invasive pond weed can rapidly reproduce, developing a thick mat on the surface of a lake or pond, which can lead to fish kills and endangerment to other wildlife.

 Small infestations of duckweed may be suitable for biological treatment methods, including the addition of Triploid Grass Carp to the waterbody.
 Improving water movement by installing a fountain or submersed aeration system can also help.
 A comprehensive management plan that decreases the nutrients in a lake or pond may also help reduce the impact of the plant.
 For more severe infestations, herbicide applications should be considered.